-Missing out on "typical" teen activities, issues with dating/child's other parent, fighting with parents/family, loss of friends, rumors and name calling, depression, lonliness, etc.
+Missing out on "typical" teen activities, issues with dating/child's other parent, fighting with parents/family, loss of friends, rumors and name calling, depression, loneliness, etc.

-\NOTE\ If you find your students have trouble coming up with ideas, you may write some leading questions at the top of each paper.
-For financial you could write, "What extra costs would the family of teen parents have?"
-For social you could write, "What might teen parents miss out on socially?
-How mightateenparent'sFridaynightorSaturdaylookdifferentthan teens who are not parents?"
-For future you could write, "How would being a teen parent effect the teen's future?
-How would being a teen parent affect the baby's future?"
-For emotional you could write, "What emotional toll would being a teen parent take on a teen's dating relationships?
-Withfamily?Withfriends?
+NOTE If you find your students have trouble coming up with ideas, you may write some leading questions at the top of each paper.
+For financial you could write, "What extra costs would the teen parents have?"
+For Social you could write, "What might teen parents miss out on socially?
+How might a teen parent's Friday night or Saturday look different than teens who are not parents?"
+For Future you could write, "How would being a teen parent affect the baby's future?"
+For Emotional you could write, "What emotional toll would being a teen parent take on a teen's dating relationships?
+With family?
+With friends?